Skip to main content

 At most ADR bodies run by the regional Chambers of Commerce, the parties are required to be physically present.

 Costs: ADR procedures are always free of charge for traders and in most cases for consumers.
-Consumers are only required to pay a fee at the ADR bodies for insurances.
+Consumers are only required to pay a fee before the ADR bodies for insurances.
 However, the fee can be refunded if complaints are at least partially successful or rejected as inadmissible.

 Obligatory trader participation: Traders are obligated to participate.
 As a result, the ADR body always proposes a solution.

-Outcome: ADR bodies propose solutions that in general, only become binding on consumers and traders if they accept them.
+Outcome: ADR bodies propose solutions that, in general, only become binding on consumers and traders if they accept them.
 At some ADR bodies, the solutions proposed are only binding for traders.

-Specifics: ADR bodies reject complaints that are not filed within one year after the consumer unsuccessfully filed a complaint with the trader.
 The Consumer Rights Protection Centre runs a list of traders who do not respect the proposals issued by the Commission of Resolving Consumer Disputes.

 Costs: Consumers are required to pay a nominal fee of 50 CHF if they want to file a complaint.
 However, consumers may be required at the ADR body for financial services and insurances to take over some procedural costs, if disputes are especially complicated.
-For traders, procedures are free of costs.
+For traders, procedures are usually free of costs.

 Language(s): The procedural language is German.
 Complaints can be filed in another language before the ADR body for financial services if they are combined with a German translation.

-Obligatory trader participation: In general, traders participation in ADR is voluntary, except if they signed a participation agreement with consumers.
+Obligatory trader participation: In general, traders’ participation in ADR is voluntary, except if they signed a participation agreement with consumers.

 Outcome: Proposed solutions only become binding if both parties accept them.